thim81/openapi-format/readme.md

             summary: Update an existing pet
 ```

 An `operationId` is an optional property.
-To offer support for OpenApi documents that don't have operationIds, we have
+To offer support for OpenAPI documents that don't have operationIds, we have
-added the `operation` definition which is the unique combination of the OpenApi method & path, with a `::` separator
+added the `operation` definition which is the unique combination of the OpenAPI method & path, with a `::` separator
 symbol.

-This will allow filtering for very specific OpenApi items, without the need of adding operationIds to the OpenApi
+This will allow filtering for very specific OpenAPI items, without the need of adding operationIds to the OpenAPI
 document.

 To facilitate managing the filtering, we have included wildcard options for the `operations` option, supporting the